gpuweb/gpuweb/design/UsageValidationRules.md

  - A combination of read-only usages
  - `STORAGE`

+If there is no usage of `STORAGE` then there are no data-races as everything is read-only, except `OUTPUT_ATTACHMENT` which is well-ordered.
+For `STORAGE` resources, the order of reads and writes to the same memory location is undefined and it is up to the application to ensure data-race freeness.

 ## Compute passes

 They are similar to render passes, every subresource (alternatively every resource) must be used as either:
  - A combination of read-only usages
  - `STORAGE`

+In a single `dispatch` command, the order of reads and writes to the same memory location of a `STORAGE` resource is undefined.
+It is up to the application to ensure data-race freeness.

 ## Other operations